GOOGLEUP/breastcancer-app/README.md

 ## 1. Problem statement

-The objective is to implement and compare the classification algorithms specified in the BITS Pilani Machine Learning Assignment 2 and then expose the trained models through an interactive Streamlit application.
+The objective is to implement and compare the classification models specified in the BITS Pilani Machine Learning Assignment 2 and demonstrate the trained models through an interactive Streamlit application.
+The required metrics are Accuracy, AUC, Precision, Recall, F1 Score and Matthews Correlation Coefficient (MCC).

 ## 2. Dataset